 - Compressing your resources, so that it does not create a lag in your server

-You can also cache your site frequently, to avoid excessive use of server resources, leading to faster page speed.
+You can also cache your site frequently, to avoid excessive use of server resources, leading to improved website performance.

 #3 Enable Compression

-Enabling compression helps to load your site faster.
+Enabling compression helps to Speed up website.
 However, if you are planning to manually compress each of your items, that would take eons for you to do so.
 This is why you can use some of the plugins available on WordPress for the automatic compression of the items.
 The most common one is the gzip Compression.
 All you need to do is install the plugin and optimize it, and you are done.

 Another method of enabling compression is to decrease code bloat, or the excessive code associated with the theme or plugin.
 Do keep in mind that you need a professional for this, as you might hack off necessary parts of the code if you don’t know what is important.